alexoliverwd/basic-router

 Middleware in this routing API provides a way to intercept and process requests before they reach your route handler.
 This allows you to implement reusable logic such as authentication, logging, CORS handling, rate limiting, or response modification without duplicating code inside your route controllers.

-Middleware classes must implement the AOWD\Interfaces\Middleware interface, which requires a handle() method.
+Middleware classes must implement or extend the AOWD\Interfaces\Middleware interface, which requires a handle() method.
 When a route is matched, any attached middleware will be executed in the order they are defined.

 Usage